bennyp85/sit323_737_2023-t1-prac7c/README.md

 3. Login to the dashboard with the following link: http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/
 4. Enter the token created in step 1.
+5. crtl+c the kubectl proxy terminal
-5. Port forwarding - 'kubectl port-forward service/web-node-app 8001:8001'
+6. Port forwarding - 'kubectl port-forward service/web-node-app 8001:8001'
-6. Access the calculator app at http://localhost:8001
+7. Access the calculator app at http://localhost:8001
-7. Log in with either user1/user2 & password1/password2
+8. Log in with either user1/user2 & password1/password2